VisitUffizi

 Location: West side of the Uffizi, closest to the Piazza della Signoria.

-Location: Between Door 1 and Door 2, marked with signage.
+Location: Between Door 1 and Door 2.

 Which Door Should You Use?